f00b4r0/esptic2udp/README.md

 # esptic2udp

 Implementation of [tic2json](http://hacks.slashdirt.org/sw/tic2json/) for ESP8266/ESP32.
-Gets TIC data on RX pin, sends formatted JSON over UDP.
+Gets TIC data on RX pin, sends formatted JSON over UDP and/or MQTT.

 ## License

 GPLv2-only - http://www.gnu.org/licenses/gpl-2.0.html

-Copyright: (C) 2021-2023 Thibaut VARÈNE
+Copyright: (C) 2021-2023,2025 Thibaut VARÈNE

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2,